Sam Johnson Recreation Center for Adults 50+

-The Plano Senior Recreation Center offers programs, activities, events and fitness specifically designed to meet the needs of our senior community.
-Click here to visit the Senior Recreation Center page for more information.
+The Sam Johnson Recreation Center for Adults 50+ offers programs, activities, events and fitness specifically designed to meet the needs of our older adult community.
+Visit the Sam Johnson Recreation Center page for more information.
 Visit the tabs below to access additional resources to help make living senior in Plano excellent!

 Wellness Center for Older Adults

-The Wellness Center for Older Adults addresses the needs and concerns for our senior population in Collin County.
-Located at the Plano Senior Recreation Center, the Wellness Center is open Monday through Friday from 9 a.m. to 4 p.m.
+The Wellness Center for Older Adults Opens a New Window. addresses the needs and concerns for our senior population in Collin County.
+Located at the Sam Johnson Recreation Center for Adults 50+, the Wellness Center is open Monday through Friday from 9 a.m. to 4 p.m.

 The Wellness Center focuses on senior needs in the areas of health, counseling and social services.
 A variety of health services are offered, including health examinations and screenings.
 Durable medical equipment is also available.
 Many of these services are free or a low cost to help cover medical supplies.
 Free counseling services are also available for seniors and caregivers.

 Do you want to learn more about the Wellness Center for Older Adults?
-Click here to visit the Center’s website or watch the following video for more information.
+Visit the Center’s website or watch the following video for more information.